About this Event

 Dr. Cedric Johnson will speak on March 3 about "The Power of Black Lives Matter: American Liberalism and Inequality After George Floyd."

-Johnson is associate professor in African American Studies and Political Science at the University of Illinois at Chicago.
+Johnson is professor in African American Studies and Political Science at the University of Illinois at Chicago.
 He earned his Ph.D. and M.A. in Government & Politics from the University of Maryland-College Park and a B.A. in Political Science from Southern University, Baton Rouge.

 Johnson's research interests include racial and ethnic politics, African American political thought, neoliberalization, political economy, urban politics, and critical urban theory.
 He was the editor of The Neoliberal Deluge: Hurricane Katrina, Late Capitalism, and the Remaking of New Orleans, and he is author of Revolutionaries to Race Leaders: Black Power and the Making of African American Politics.
 He has also published several articles including “James Boggs, the Outsiders,’ and the Challenge of Postindustrial Society” in Souls, “The Urban Precariat, Neoliberalization and the Soft Power of Humanitarian Design” in the Journal of Developing Societies, and “Beyond the Barricades: Class Interests and Actually Existing Black Life” in the Journal of Cultural Research.